Roots Imperative

 Catahoula Parish, Louisiana

-FORGE is working with the Roots Imperative to reforest land degraded by commodity farming practices in areas where farming is not reliably profitable due to increasingly severe seasonal flooding.
+FORGE is working to reforest land degraded by commodity farming practices across the Louisiana Delta in areas where farming is not reliably profitable due to increasingly severe seasonal flooding.

 Canard Brake, located in Lower Mississippi Alluvial Valley, was deforested in the 1960s for commodity soybean and cotton farming.
 In recent years, as seasonal flooding increases, crops have repeatedly been lost prior to harvest.
-The land, no longer suitable for farming, is now being valued as a critical piece of a growing wildlife refuge in Catahoula Parish.
+The land, no longer suitable for farming, is now being valued as part of a growing network of land conserved for wildlife and local communities.

 Adjacent to the Dewey Wills Wildlife Management Area and close to Catahoula Lake, the land plays an important role in linking habitat areas.
 Catahoula Lake is recognized as a wetland of international importance (RAMSAR), and serves as the most important inland wetland in Louisiana for migratory waterfowl.